dethcrypto/TypeChain/README.md

 Current counter value is: 2
 We can also get signed tx data:
 0x7916df080000000000000000000000000000000000000000000000000000000000000002
-When calling payable txs, Typechain will make sure that you provide ether value:
+When calling payable txs, TypeChain will make sure that you provide ether value:
 Current counter value is: 12
 ```